AVERAGEGAEL/Roogle/README.md

 🚀 Future Enhancements
 The Roogle project is under active development, with exciting plans for the future:

-Enhanced User Interface (UI): A more intuitive and user-friendly design to improve the overall experience.
+Enhanced UI: A more cooler and user-friendly design to improve the overall experience,

-New Proxy Types: Integration of different proxy mechanisms to increase compatibility and resilience like scramjet and etc.
+New Proxy Types: Integration of different proxy mechanisms to increase compatibility and resilience like scramjet and etc,

-Custom Quicklinks.
+Custom Quicklinks,

+adding Cache for faster speeds.

 🤝 Contribution & Feedback
 Roogle is a personal project, but feedback is always welcome!
 If you encounter issues or have suggestions, please open an issue on the repository.